Seth Moulton: 2016 election

 Moulton was unopposed for reelection in 2016.

 2018 election

 Moulton ran against Republican nominee Joseph Schneider in 2018.
 He won with 65.2% of the vote.
+In 2018 Moulton created the Serve America PAC, which helped elect Democratic candidates with national service experience.

 2020 election

 Moulton faced his first primary challenge since taking office.
 He defeated Democratic challengers Angus McQuilken and Jamie Belsito with 78% of the vote, and defeated Republican nominee John Paul Moran with 65.4% of the vote.

+2022 election

+Moulton faced Republican nominee Bob May in 2022.
+He won with 62.9% of the vote.
+Moulton refused to debate May, calling him an "election denier," citing the Republican candidate's refusal to recognize that President Joe Biden had won the 2020 presidential election.

+2024 election

+Moulton ran for re-election in 2024.
+He was unopposed and won re-election.

+2026 election

+On September 24, 2024, The Boston Globe reported that Moulton was considering challenging Ed Markey in the 2026 U.S. Senate Democratic primary in Massachusetts.
+Moulton announced his campaign on October 15, 2025.

 Tenure

 Moulton was sworn into the 114th United States Congress on January 3, 2015.

+Challenge to Nancy Pelosi as Democratic Leader

-Following the 2018 elections, Democrats won the majority in the House of Representatives.
-Moulton and some others who felt current leadership was "too old" gathered signatures to replace Nancy Pelosi as the Democrats' leader.
-Representative Karen Bass was their first choice for leader.
-Bass rejected the offer, as did others, choosing instead to support Pelosi.
-On November 28, 2018, Pelosi won the speakership on a 203-to-32 vote, with Moulton voting for her.
+After the Democrats captured a majority in the House of Representatives in the 2018 midterm elections, Moulton spearheaded an effort to oust Nancy Pelosi as House Democratic leader and called for a "new generation of leadership".
+Moulton stated he was “100 percent confident” that Pelosi lacked the votes to remain as Democratic leader.
+He offered Representative Karen Bass as his first choice for Democratic leader, though Bass rejected such nomination and continued her support of Pelosi.
+On November 28, 2018, Pelosi won the speakership on a 203-to-32 vote of the Democratic caucus, with Moulton reversing himself and voting for Pelosi.

-On August 24, 2021, Moulton and Representative Peter Meijer flew unannounced into Hamid Karzai International Airport amid the evacuation of Americans and allies after the fall of Kabul.
+On August 24, 2021, Moulton, together with Republican representative Peter Meijer, flew unannounced into Hamid Karzai International Airport amid the evacuation of Americans and allies after the fall of Kabul.
 The two explained that their visit was kept secret to minimize disruption, and that its goal was "to provide guidance" to the Biden administration.
-But several government officials said that the surprise visit produced unhelpful distraction from the ongoing work of evacuating people.
+Several government officials said that the surprise visit produced unhelpful distraction from the ongoing work of evacuating people.
 The next day, Pelosi sent a letter to all House members saying that "the Departments of Defense and State have requested that Members not travel to Afghanistan and the region during this time of danger" because such travel "would unnecessarily divert needed resources" from the evacuation efforts.
 Moulton defended his Kabul trip, saying, "At the end of the day, I don’t care what pundits in Washington are saying...They’ve been wrong about this war for 20 years."